pudu87/google-searchpage/README.md

 From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)

-Deconstruction of an existing web-page and rebuilding it.
+Deconstruction of an existing web-page and rebuilding it, Part 2.

 Things i learned:
-- Setting up an html-file from scratch.
-Setting up a css file from scratch.
-- Using classes and id's in an efficient way.
-- Working with developers tools to see why shit doesn't do what it's supposed to do.
-- How to do float, position, display, margin & padding.
-And how to do it again 10 times untill it looks like it should.
-- Having fun with links.
+- Be creative with boxes.
+- Use a wrapper.
+- Create an elaborate navigation bar.
+- Use a placeholder.